-- Admire baroque architecture and fascinating church ruins in Antigua
+- Admire Baroque architecture and Spanish colonial buildings in Antigua

 - Experience the lively Maya ancestral market at Chichicastenango

 - Hike to the summit of Rupalaj K’istalin and see the sunrise over Lake Atitlán

 - Release turtle hatchlings into the Pacific Ocean in Monterrico